roshanleharwani/AutoConnect/Readme.md

 5. **Save Credentials**: Your credentials will be securely saved locally for future use.

-6. **Background Operation**: You can keep the tool running in the background.
-It will automatically reconnect you if needed.
+6. **Key Feature**: You can keep the file running in the background.
+It will automatically reconnect you if wifi disconnect due to bad condition.

 ## Security